europace/finn-api/README.md

 Creates an invitation for specified case.
 Returned link (`href`) can be used in emails of advisor to invite customer to Finn.

 Requirements:
-Existing case in BaufiSmart containing at least one applicant with email address, first and last name.
+- Existing case in BaufiSmart containing at least one applicant with email address, first and last name.
+- The Partner-ID your API client is authorized with has to be the advisor (Kundenbetreuer) or editor (Bearbeiter) of the case.
+(You can change advisor or editor via [Vorgaenge-API](https://docs.api.europace.de/baufinanzierung/vorgaenge/vorgang-auslesen-api/))

 Example request:
 ``` http